Contemporary Luxury in the Heart of Northern Italy

 Lake Como – Jazz under the Stars

 About a 40-minute drive from Varese, Lake Como beckons with its scenic beauty and elegant towns.
 Beyond villa-hopping (Villa Carlotta's botanical gardens and Villa Balbianello's movie-set charm are favorites), check the summer event calendar.
 The Lake Como area hosts the Festival Lago di Como each year, enlivening summer evenings with open-air concerts around the lake.
 A particularly popular segment is the Lario Jazz & Blues Festival, where renowned Italian and international artists perform free concerts in scenic piazzas by the water.
 Imagine a warm July night, sitting by Como's waterfront under the stars, listening to live jazz notes carry over the lake – it's an unforgettable experience that draws both locals and visitors.
 Classical music fans will likewise enjoy the Sinfolario series of orchestral concerts in historic lakeside locations.
-And if you visit in winter, Como's streets light up with one of Italy's most charming Christmas markets and light festivals, adding a fairy-tale atmosphere to the city's medieval center.
+By day, you can also take a funicular up Monte Brè or Monte San Salvatore for breathtaking panoramas of the lake and Alps.
+And don't leave without tasting some Swiss chocolate or a slice of Lugano cake at a local pasticceria!

 Lake Como – Jazz under the Stars